~20m skim, 4,119 words, updated Jan 13, 2025

 Video: How startups can move fast with Clojure (by Bradford Cross)

-Thought: Rebuilding things from scratch sucks and Clojure potentially enables better code reuse.
+Rebuilding things from scratch sucks and writing stateless functions that transform data potentially enables better code reuse.

 Programmers know the benefits of everything and the tradeoffs of nothing